 - III.B.
 The program director must not appoint more residents than approved by the Review Committee.
 (Core) - III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.C.
+(Core) - III.B.2.
+The program should offer a minimum total of four positions at each level of education.
+(Detail) - III.C.
 Resident Transfers